ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 Initial 6 days are supposed to 5-6 hours of walk with not more than 500 meters of altitude gain.

 We started from Kalga, with Parbati river on our left.
-On the other side of the river which recieves more sunlight in the morning, Nathan villgae.
+On the other side of the river which recieves more sunlight in the morning, Nakthan villgae.
 There were patches of cannabis plantation on other side of the river.
-From Kalga, the trail climbs to a temple and small dhaba at Rudra-Nag waterfall, which is named after its resemblance of a water snake.
-Our guide Hari tells us that local Devi-Devta comes for a bath every year.
+From Kalga, the trail climbs to a temple and small dhaba at Rudra-Nag waterfall, which is named after its resemblance of a snake.
+Our guide Hari tells us that local _Devi-Devta_(deities) comes for a bath every year.
 Beyond Rudra-Nag waterfall, the trail ascends further through thick pine forests to the spiritual site of Kheerganga where Shiva is said to have meditated for 3000 years.
 The hot springs at Kheerganga are extremely important for Hindu and Sikh pilgrims as well as many others who believe the waters have sacred healing properties.
 The trail from Kalga to Kheerganga was broken at few places.
 There are always many people hiking towards Kheerganga.
 In afternoon, we went for a bath in hot spring after pitching tents.

 <figure>
   <img src="https://c2.staticflickr.com/2/1955/44600168814_9420f3d3bc_o.jpg" alt="Kheerganga Hot spring"/>